enessenel/novosparc_workshop/content/2-prep.md

 ## Create a new environment and install novoSpaRc

 After having installed `conda`, create a new environment by typing `conda create -n novosparc python=3.9`.
-Then activate the environment with `conda activate novosparc` and try to install `novosparc` from `pip` by typing `pip install novosparc`.
+Then activate the environment with `conda activate novosparc` and try to install `novosparc` from `pip` by typing `pip install novosparc==0.4.4`.
 This should install the packages and all dependencies.

 ## Install Jupyter
 `conda install -c anaconda jupyter` and you can start the notebook by `jupyter-notebook`

 ## Tutorial Scripts

-Here, we provide two files two help you with the tasks.
+Here, we provide two files two help you with the tasks if you want a cheat sheet.
 1. Tutorial to reconstruct droshophila embryo.
 2. A generic reconstruction Python script.